-One of the biggest errors makeup artists see is that users want to smear the product on their face.
+One of the biggest errors makeup artists see is that users want to smear the product on their faces.
 The correct motion is to stipple or ‘bounce’ the beauty blender on your face.
 You literally want to use the circular nature of the sponge to your advantage and bounce the product into your skin.
 No wiping and no sweeping.
 Pro Tip: Use the bottom side of the blender for your face and the pointed tip closer to your eyes and around your nose.

 REPLACING IT OFTEN